top of page

 You are no longer writing for the orchestra.
 Why is that?

 My deafness, which previously was a matter requiring just amplification, has become distortion meaning that as the notes climb higher they progressively flatten and as they sink lower they degenerate into a rumble.
-Listening to a concert or a CD is now intolerable and composing out of the question.
+Listening to a concert or a CD is now intolerable and composing out of the question and unfortunately, this also means I can no longer attend rehearsals or concerts.
 I'm in good company though, Fauré, Smetana...and Dame Ethyl Smyth who, when disaster struck, took to writing novels!
 We are all grateful for the lovely pieces you have given the orchestra over the past twelve years.

 We hope very much your association with us isn't going to end completely.

 bottom of page